tc39/proposal-intl-messageformat/README.md

 during the runtime or rendering of an application.

 To help with this, we introduce
-`Intl.MessageFormat` as a native parser and formatter for [MessageFormat 2.0] (aka "MF2") messages and resources.
+`Intl.MessageFormat` as a native parser and formatter for [MessageFormat 2.0] (aka "MF2") messages.
 MF2 is a specification currently being developed under the Unicode Consortium, with wide industry support.
-This will allow for using MF2 messages and resources to localize web sites, enabling the localization of the web using industry standard tooling and processes.
+This will allow for using MF2 messages to localize web sites, enabling the localization of the web using industry standard tooling and processes.

 In addition to a syntax that is designed to be accessible by both developers and translators,